aishamohamed/My-Daily-Journal/README.md

 # My Daily Journal

 My Daily Journal is a simple journaling application built using Python and Tkinter.
-It allows you to write and manage journal entries, search entries by date or title, and perform other functionality related to your journal.
+It allows you to write and manage journal entries, search entries by date, and perform other functionality related to your journal.
+This app was created with ocuses on mental health FN 3.4 sustainability goal.
+Journaling can be a powerful tool for improving mental health as it provides an outlet for self-expression and reflection.
+It allows individuals to explore their thoughts and emotions, gain clarity, and identify patterns or triggers.
+By writting down thoughts, journaling can promote self-awareness, reduce stress, and enhance overall well-being.

 ## Features